Meet with a member of our medical team and determine the right procedure to help achieve your goals.

-Breast lift (mastopexy) surgery elevates the breasts, redefines nipple position, and improves contour.
+Breast lift (mastopexy) surgery elevates the breasts, redefines nipple position and improves contour.
 When needed, the areola can also be reduced for better proportion.
-A breast lift can be an excellent solution for breasts that are sagging, creating improved support and firmer, more youthful appearing breasts.
+A breast lift can improve support and create firmer, more youthful appearing breasts.

 Loss of elasticity which can occur with aging, gravity, weight changes, pregnancy and breast-feeding leads many women to become concerned by drooping, sagging breasts, a condition also known as ptosis.
 A breast lift can address this condition with remarkable results and help restore body confidence.
 Breast lifts can also be performed in combination with breast augmentation or breast reduction to accomplish desired changes in overall fullness, size and shape.

 There are various breast lift techniques and incision types depending upon the degree of ptosis and other determinants.
 Prior to surgery, your plastic surgeon will meet with you to examine your breasts, explain the procedure in detail, review your concerns and desired results, and will tailor a treatment option to best fit your anatomy, needs and goals.

 During the procedure, incisions are made to remove excess skin, the breasts are lifted and reshaped, and areolas are moved into a higher position to achieve a natural look.
 Once the remodeling is complete, the breasts are sutured.

 At Healing Waters, you will receive exceptional guidance and care from our surgeons and staff, to help ensure that your procedure and recovery are as comfortable and smooth as possible.
 For more information, please contact us to schedule a consultation.

 Individual results will vary.
 Results are not guaranteed.

 We Feel the Love